Teikichi Hori: Civilian life

 Hori returned to his birthplace in Ōita, where he authored a book on the Yano clan.
 After Hori's departure from the Navy, Yamamoto and Hori maintained their friendship.
 An extensive and revealing collection of letters written by Yamamoto to Hori, before and throughout World War II, is stored in the Oita Prefecture Ancient Sages Historical Archives.
-In 1936, he became the president of Nippi Corp., an aviation company.
+In 1936, he became the president of Nippi Corp., an aviation company, also known as Japan Aircraft Company.
+To improve their technology, he arranged for Frederick Rutland to open an office for Nippi in Santa Monica.
 In 1941, he became the president of Uraga Dock Company.
 After Yamamoto's death, those who idolized Yamamoto wanted to construct a shrine in Yamamoto's honor.
 Hori was opposed to the idea, believing that Yamamoto would not have liked to be worshipped as a god.

 After the war, Hori avoided prosecution by SCAP authorities.
 He later served as an officer and advisor for several companies.
 In 1951, Hori was part of an advisory committee composed of former Imperial Japanese Navy officers to oversee the formation of the Japan Maritime Self-Defence Force.

 Hori died in 1959 aged 75 in Setagaya, Tokyo.